 - 1. The examiner records the results of an examination in OSIRIS, including the date on which the examination was held or, in the case of a practical exercise, the date on which the exercise was completed. - The examiner may determine the latest date by which a practical exercise must be completed, such as the date on which a report must be handed in.
-This information must be included in the relevant subject overview in Brightspace.
+This information must be included in the relevant course overview in the study guide or to be announced at the start of the course on Brightspace.